Jump toUpdate content

 Test your setup

-1. Access your application by pointing your web brower to http://anything.yourdomain.com (replace this with your own domain name).
+1. Access your application by pointing your web browser to http://anything.yourdomain.com (replace this with your domain name).
 It should load the hello-world application.

 2. Test with different subdomains, they should all lead to your hello-world application due to the wildcard DNS setup.

 You have successfully set up an ingress controller with wildcard DNS on Scaleway Kubernetes Kapsule.
-This setup will allow you to easily manage multiple subdomains and route traffic to the various services in your Kubernetes cluster.
+This setup allows you to easily manage multiple subdomains and route traffic to the various services in your Kubernetes cluster.